Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 due to the sequencing method,
-the large number of participants, the longitudinal study design, and the inclusion of participants from scientifically under-represented region of the world.
+the large number of participants, the longitudinal study design, and the inclusion of participants from a scientifically under-represented region of the world.
 The use of shotgun metagenomic sequencing enables direct interrogation of microbial metabolic potential.
 Prior research primarily used amplicon (16S rRNA gene) sequencing,